-Primark bags a PR Scotland bargain with coverage in The Guradian’s online blog.
+Primark bags a PR Scotland bargain with coverage in The Guardian’s online blog

-Located on Princes Street, the multi million development will provide 75,000 square feet of retail space, making it a safe haven for shoppers from all over Scotland.
+LOCATED ON Princes Street, the multi million development will provide 75,000 square feet of retail space, making it a safe haven for shoppers from all over Scotland – Scottish PR

 Work is due to start on the site at the beginning of September and looks set to be completed by December 2011.
 The site will undergo a complete demolition and reconfiguration of the internal foundations – in keeping with the historic nature of the surrounding area.

-The blog entry highlights how the new store will have an unprecedently positive impact on the economy of the city – making Princes Street attractive once more to larger retailers.
+The new store will have an unprecedentedly positive impact on the economy of the city – making Princes Street attractive once more to larger retailers.
 The store will also create numerous construction and retail jobs, providing a boost to Edinburgh’s employment rates.

 Tom Buchanan City of Edinburgh Council’s economic development officer quotes in the article: “Not only will this development provide a welcome boost to our retail offering, but it will also create a great many jobs during these difficult times.

 “Like us, Primark recognises the tremendous potential of Princes Street as a shopping destination and I look forward to the development progressing to the next stage.”

 “We are continuing to work closely with Primark to help them realise their ambitions to open a flagship store here in the centre of Scotland’s capital.”